All Episodes

 It won't be long.

-It may happen tonight, it may happen tomorrow.
+It may happen tomorrow.

-But somewhere in the drive-by media, there will be a story, probably associated press, and it'll be picked up and amplified from there.
+But somewhere in the drive-by media, there will be a story, probably Associated Press, and it'll be picked up and amplified from there.

-One day after Obama warned that his critics would play the race guard, Rush Limbaugh jumped right in and did just that by talking about how his wife Michelle has slave blood, but he ain't got no slave blood.
+One day after Obama warned that his critics would play the race card, Rush Limbaugh jumped right in and did just that by talking about how his wife Michelle has slave blood, but he ain't got no slave blood.

-Keep in mind that when they do this, it was some guy that runs a Southern Christian leadership conference who said that.
+Keep in mind that when they do this, it was some guy that runs a Southern Christian Leadership Conference who said that.

-It's it's I can predict these people.
+Blah, I can predict these people.

 I know them like every square inch of my glorious naked body.

-I you know that what Obama's doing is reprehensible uh in terms of of telling people uh what is going to be said that hasn't been said, uh it's it's planned a race card.
+You know, what Obama's doing is reprehensible in terms of telling people what is going to be said that hasn't been said.

-Nobody important on our side, nobody that matters.
+Nobody important on our side.

-It just uh it just is.
+It just is.

 The process is always the same.